AFWW

 A vision for ending war

 How do we do that?
 The power that comes from vision is indisputable.
 At the end of this essay you'll find examples of three other individuals from across the political spectrum and the astonishing power of their visions.
-First let's consider an example from the life of the American President, Ronald Reagan.
-Reagan had the good fortune to be the right man in the right place at the right time.
+First though, let's consider an example from the life of the American President, Ronald Reagan.
 No man is perfect, and no man has answers to all problems.
-Many can, and will, criticize some aspects of Reagan's ideas, policies, or administration.
+Many can, and will, criticize aspects of Reagan's ideas, policies, or administration.
 Yet long into the future Ronald Reagan will be remembered as the president who presided over the fall of a Communist regime that ruthlessly suppressed its people.

 Reagan had a vision and the unquenchably determined positive spirit to pursue it.
 He believed in a world where all human beings deserved to be free, not just those born in America or one of the other Western democracies.
+He believed that a dominant Russia was a serious threat to his belief.
 He also had a plan.
 When in June of 1987 he said, "Mr. Gorbachev, tear down this wall," he had already figured out what it would take to win his particular war.
 At a meeting of the US National Security Council in 1982, Reagan said, "Why can't we just lean on the Soviets until they go broke?"
 (2)

 A war against the Soviet Union that involved weapons of mass destruction could never be won; the devastation would be intolerable, even for those left standing.
 Other leaders had resigned themselves to a deterrent policy of MAD (Mutually Assured Destruction) into the indefinite future.
 Reagan's insight was that the West possessed a source of power and persuasion that was only second to, perhaps superior to, lethal force: money.

-To create a future where we are liberated, at long last, from the tyranny of war, we, too, must set out with a vision and determine what it will take to win our struggle.
+To create a future where we're liberated, at long last, from the tyranny of war, we, too, must set out with a vision and determine what it will take to win our struggle.
 Then we need to take the initiative, raise the stakes, and go on the offensive.
 (3)

-We will never defeat terrorism by killing people.
+We'll never defeat terrorism by killing people.
 Killing enemies (which often results in killings civilians, too) reaffirms to the enemy that we are indeed the Great Satan that deserves their hate.
-It simply lends credibility to their efforts to demonize us.
+It simply lends credibility to their efforts to demonize and defeat us.

-It is, rather, the ideology that drives and energizes them and that feeds the terrorists' recruitment efforts that has to be defeated if we are to be free of terrorism.
+It is, rather, the ideology that drives and energizes them and that feeds the terrorists' recruitment efforts that has to be defeated.
 How do we fight their ideology?

 This current war against terrorism is unusual because it's not primarily over territory or resources—not land rights, water rights, fishing rights, garden rights, mineral rights, salt rights, oil rights, trade routes, or any of the other resources that bring wealth and that have traditionally energized wars.
 Nor is the rallying call for the Islamic terrorists simply to get the West out of the lands where their holy sites are located.
 The goal is more encompassing: these terrorists are fighting to kick the West out of the Muslim world, period.
 In this broader view, terrorism is primarily a struggle over how people should live: under a bin Ladenesque interpretation of the Koran and Sharia or under a democratic system where secular laws protect people of diverse political, religious, or philosophical persuasions.
 Will the future be composed of countries where all individuals are protected and their choices respected as long as their choices don't harm others...or not?

 These terrorists are willing to blow themselves up for their ideas, not for traditional resources.
-Our principle weapon, however, is not simply better ideas—the ideal of democracy or the ideal of freedom—as some would argue.
-Ideas are not the definitive weapon in this struggle because Islamic radicals loathe the very idea of democracy, and people who have never experienced it cannot really comprehend the benefits of personal freedom.
+Our principle weapon, however, isn't simply better ideas as some would argue—the ideal of democracy or the ideal of freedom.
+Ideas are not the definitive weapon in this struggle because Islamic radicals loathe the very idea of democracy, and people who've never experienced it cannot really comprehend the benefits of personal freedom.
 Democracy.
 Freedom.
 Ideas alone will NOT win this war.

 Our main weapon in the war on terrorism, as it is in the broader campaign to end wars, is money.
-To propagate these appealing ideas of democracy and freedom, we will need money—money well spent (see Shift Our Economies for discussion of how money can be well spent).
-Tangible, positive changes in people's lives provided by the spending will back up ideas and ideals.
+To propagate these appealing ideas of democracy and freedom, we'll need money—money well spent (see Shift Our Economies for discussion of how money can be well spent).
+Tangible, positive changes in people's lives provided by spending on improving their lives will defeat ideas and ideals that fuel terrorism.

 It may not seem possible to "lean on the terrorists so hard they go broke."
 Compared to the wealth of the developed democracies, the terrorists are already financially broke.
-But they are bankrupt in an even more harmful way, from within; from embracing a system where the few rule over the many without consent and in the name of one narrow view of religion.
-What we need to do is take away their appeal to potential recruits by demonstrating that their ideal is bankrupt, that the terrorists' warped view of Islam does NOT produce the kind of life people want or admire.
+But they're bankrupt in an even more harmful way, from within; from embracing a system where the few rule over the many without consent and in the name of one narrow view of religion.
+What we need to do is take away their appeal to potential recruits by demonstrating that their ideal is bankrupt.
+That the terrorists' warped view of Islam does NOT produce the kind of life people want or admire.
 We do this by outspending them on good works.
 Spend the terrorists into the ground.

 We need to get off the defensive, take the initiative, use our strength.
-To begin, we could immediately quadruple the amount we spend on every foreign aid program to which we already contribute (see Shift Our Economies for how to fund these efforts).
+To begin, we could immediately quadruple the amount we spend on every foreign aid program to which we already contribute.
 Then,

-• For every madras* they build and staff that teaches hatred, let us build and staff one hundred schools** that teach tolerance
+• For every madras* they build and staff that teaches hatred, we build and staff one hundred schools that teach tolerance

-• For every healthcare center they build and staff, let us build one hundred
+• For every healthcare center they build and staff, we build one hundred

-• For every bulldozed Palestinian home, let us fund the rebuilding of one hundred homes for those displaced
+• For every bulldozed Palestinian home, we fund the rebuilding of one hundred homes for those displaced by providing the training and resources for them to rebuild their homes

-• For every building they bomb and bring down, let us build one hundred water sanitation systems in a hundred slums
+• For every building they bomb and bring down, we fund the building of one hundred water sanitation systems in a hundred slums

-• For every young man they educate in machete-wielding, bombing, infiltration, and rocket propelled grenade launching, let us put one hundred young men AND women through university and graduate or medical school, requiring only that he or she then serve five years working in their country's government, education, or judicial systems
+• For every young man they educate in machete-wielding, bombing, infiltration, and rocket propelled grenade launching, we put a thousand young men AND women through university and graduate or medical school, requiring only that he or she then serve five years working in their country's government, education, health care, or judicial systems

-• For every terrorist in places like Afghanistan, Iraq, Somalia, Palestine, or Indonesia, let us place one hundred additional United Nations Peacekeepers
+• For every terrorist in places like Afghanistan, Iraq, Somalia, Palestine, or Indonesia, we place one hundred additional United Nations Peacekeepers and experts in teaching the power of nonviolent conflict resolution

 * madras = Islamic school

 The developed nations have more than enough money to win this campaign without any serious decrease in their quality of life.
-We are only told by politicians that we are poor.
+We are only told by politicians that we are poor, too strapped for money to do so much charity.
 The developed nations are rich beyond the belief or experience of anyone in the past except kings and queens.
 We in the wealthy countries tend to have no realistic conception of how much money we spend on weapons and weapons systems compared to the amount we spend on nonviolent competition and education.
 Or, for that matter, how much we spend on our pleasures.
 In 2005 alone the American wedding industry brought in $72 B* and the pet industry $71 B.**

 Consider just one specific area where money could be applied.
 In discussing the dire crises in water and the disposal of human waste, Margaret Wertheim wrote: "Pick a crisis—any crisis—the world is facing today: civil war, famine, AIDS, malaria, land mines.
 All pale in comparison with the problem we face regarding water."
 (6) One in six people lack access to safe drinking water.
 Two million die each year from water-related diseases.
 Billions become ill.